A distributional approach to fractional Sobolev spaces and fractional variation: asymptotics I: Abstract

 \section{Abstract}

-We continue the study of the space~$BV^\alpha(\R^n)$ of functions with bounded fractional variation in~$\R^n$ of order $\alpha\in(0,1)$ introduced in our previous work~\cite{CS18}, by dealing with the asymptotic behaviour of the fractional operators involved.
-After some technical improvements of certain results of~\cite{CS18}, we prove that the fractional $\alpha$-variation converges to the standard De Giorgi's variation both pointwise and in the $\Gamma$-limit sense as $\alpha\to1^-$.
-We also prove that the fractional $\beta$-variation converges to the fractional $\alpha$-variation both pointwise and in the $\Gamma$-limit sense as $\beta\to\alpha^-$ for any given $\alpha\in(0,1)$.
+We continue the study of the space~$BV^\alpha(\R^n)$ of functions with bounded fractional variation in~$\R^n$ of order $\alpha\in(0,1)$ introduced in our previous work~\cite{CS18}.
+After some technical improvements of certain results of~\cite{CS18} which may be of some separated insterest, we deal with the asymptotic behavior of the fractional operators involved as $\alpha\to1^-$.
+We prove that the $\alpha$-gradient of a $W^{1,p}$-function converges in $L^p$ to the gradient for all $p\in[1,+\infty)$ as $\alpha\to1^-$.
+Moreover, we prove that the fractional $\alpha$-variation converges to the standard De Giorgi's variation both pointwise and in the $\Gamma$-limit sense as $\alpha\to1^-$.
+Finally, we prove that the fractional $\beta$-variation converges to the fractional $\alpha$-variation both pointwise and in the $\Gamma$-limit sense as $\beta\to\alpha^-$ for any given $\alpha\in(0,1)$.